Sweetly delicious peach pound cake with juicy chunks of cinnamon peaches and topped with silky cream cheese frosting. Is your mouth watering yet?

 Every time I make this pound cake, I’m reminded of that day and that summer’s best stone fruit.

-This recipe comes from my sour cream pound cake that is loaded with “whiskey’d” cranberries.
+This recipe comes from my sour cream pound cake that is so moist and easy to make.
 It’s one of my favorite holiday cakes.

 The recipe is only slightly altered.
 I used Greek yogurt instead of sour cream and cut it back by half.
 The first time around, I used the full amount of yogurt but the cake came out too wet.